Byron Evans

+Professional career

 Evans was selected by the Eagles in the fourth-round of the 1987 NFL draft.

 Evans was the middle linebacker and a leader of the "Gang Green" defense of the Philadelphia Eagles from 1989 to 1992.
 In 1991, the Eagles defense achieved the rare feat of being No. 1 against the run and the pass, earning it recognition as one of the best defenses in NFL history.
 The defense included perennial All-Pros Reggie White, Jerome Brown (until his death in an automobile accident in 1992), Seth Joyner, Clyde Simmons, and Eric Allen, along with bruising safeties Andre Waters and Wes Hopkins.
 Gang Green was built on coach Buddy Ryan's 46 defense and perfected by defensive coordinator Bud Carson after the Eagles fired Ryan in 1990.
 To illustrate Byron Evans' importance, he played the Mike Singletary role in Ryan's 46 defense, serving as the de facto quarterback of the defense.
 The Eagles were 7-2 when Evans sustained a career-ending leg injury on November 13, 1994, a victim of the infamous Veterans Stadium turf.
 The team then lost 7 straight games, finishing the season 7–9.
 Despite several pro-bowl caliber years, particularly in 1989 when he had 184 tackles, 3 interceptions, and 3 fumble recoveries, Evans never received the same level of personal acclaim as his teammates.
 However his role as leader of the defense was solidified when he was named defensive captain in 1989, and Philadelphia reveres Evans as one of the best linebackers in Eagles history.